-AGENDA OF ORDINARY GENERAL ASSEMBLY FOR THE FISCAL YEAR ENDING 31 DECEMBER 2020
+AGENDA OF ORDINARY GENERAL ASSEMBLY FOR THE FISCAL

+YEAR ENDING 31 DECEMBER 2021

-- 1. Discuss and approve the Board of Directors' Report on the financial year ended 31 December 2020. - Read and recite the Corporate Governance Report and Audit Committee report on the financial year ended 31 December 2020. - 3.
-Discuss and approve the external Auditors' Report on the financial year ended 31 December 2020 - 4.
-Discuss and approve the Financial Statements for the financial year ended 31 December 2020 - 5.
-Presentation of any penalties (financial and non-financial) imposed by the regularities for the financial year ended 31 December 2020 (if any). - 6.
+- 1. Discuss and approve the Board of Directors' Report on the financial year ended 31 December 2021. - 2.
+Read and recite the Corporate Governance Report and Audit Committee report on the financial year ended 31 December 2021. - 3.
+Discuss and approve the external Auditors' Report on the financial year ended 31 December 2021. - 4.
+Discuss and approve the Financial Statements for the financial year ended 31 December 2021 - 5.
+Presentation of any penalties (financial and non-financial) imposed by the regularities for the financial year ended 31 December 2021 (if any). - 6.
 Read and recite transactions that have been or will take place with related parties. - 7.
-Discuss the Board of Directors proposal to distribute bonus shares of 5% to the company's shareholders of (5) five treasury shares for every (100) one hundred shares of the company for the financial year ended 31 December 2020 at the end of the maturity day which is 15 working days after the date of the ordinary general assembly.
+Discuss the Board of Directors proposal to distribute bonus shares of 3% to the company's shareholders of (3) three treasury shares for every (100) one hundred shares of the company and proposal to distribute 3% cash dividends (3) fils per share for the financial year ended 31 December 2021 at the end of the maturity day which is 15 working days after the date of the ordinary general assembly.
 The distribution will begin to those entitled after five working days from the end of the due date, without increasing the paid-up capital or number of issued shares.
 Further authorizing the Board of Directors' to dispose of shares' fractions resulting from the distribution. - 8.
-Discuss the deduction of 10% (ten percent) from the profit this year to the company's statuary reserve with a value of 376,199 KD (three hundred seventy-six thousand, one hundred ninety-nine Kuwaiti Dinars). - 9.
-Discuss the deduction of 10% (ten percent) from the profit this year to the company's voluntary reserve with a value of 376,199 KD (three hundred seventy-six thousand, one hundred ninety-nine Kuwaiti Dinars). - 10.
-To authorize the Board of Directors to buy or sell a maximum of 10% of the company's shares as per the article Law No. (7) of 2010 and their amendments and the provisions of relevant laws and amendments. - 11.
-Discuss the board member's discharge from and hold them harmless against any liabilities for their financial and legal actions for the financial year ended 31 December 2020. - 12.
-To appoint or reappoint the external auditors from the list of auditors approved by Capital Markets Authority (CMA), considering the mandatory rotation period for the financial year ending 31 December 2021, and authorizing the Board of Directors to determine their fees. - 13.
-Approving the Listing Kuwait Real Estate Company shares in Dubai Financial Market. - 14.
-Election of New Board of Directors for the next three years.
+To discuss and approve the board of directors recommendation to pay total remuneration of Kuwaiti Dinars 40,000 for the members of the board of directors for the financial year ended as of 31 December 2021 - 9.
+Discuss the deduction of 10% (ten percent) from the profit this year to the company's statuary reserve with a value of 657,056 KD (six hundred fifty-seven thousand, fifty-six Kuwaiti Dinars). - 10.
+Discuss the deduction of 10% (ten percent) from the profit this year to the company's voluntary reserve with a value of 657,056 KD (six hundred fifty-seven thousand, fifty-six Kuwaiti Dinars). - 11.
+To authorize the Board of Directors to deal in treasury shares not exceeding 10% of the company's shares as per the article Law No. (7) of 2010 and their amendments and the provisions of relevant laws and amendments. - 12.
+Discuss the board member's discharge from and hold them harmless against any liabilities for their financial and legal actions for the financial year ended 31 December 2021. - 13.
+To appoint or reappoint the external auditors from the list of auditors approved by Capital Markets Authority (CMA), considering the mandatory rotation period for the financial year ending 31 December 2022, and authorizing the Board of Directors to determine their fees.